 An important part of accessibility testing is to check if the color contrasts of texts on their respective backgrounds are sufficient, so that visually impaired people can read these texts with fewer difficulties.

-There are two most used color contrast tools to conduct color contrast checks:
+There are two most commonly used color contrast tools to conduct color contrast checks:

 By using the “Pinch” function, you can measure the colors of a text and its

-background or enter them manually, and app will calculate the color contrast ratio.
+background or enter them manually, and the app will calculate the color contrast ratio.

 Automated Tools

-You can use the online WAVE tool or WAVE extensions for Firefox and Chrome to analyze color contrast ratios for entire pages.
+You can use the online WAVE tool or WAVE extensions for Chrome, Firefox, and Edge to analyze color contrast ratios for entire pages.

 To get started, check out this introduction by WebAIM.